-SQLBrowseConnect SQLForeignKeys SQLPrimaryKeys SQLCo1Attribute SQLGetConnectAttr SQLProcedureColumns SQLCo1Attributes SQLGetConnectOption SQLProcedures SQLColumnPrivileges SQLGetCursorName SQLSetConnectAttr SQLCo1umns SQLGetDescField SQLSetConnectOption SQLConnect SQLGetDescRec SQLSetCursorName SQLDataSources SQLGetDiagField SQLSetDescField SQLDescribeCol SQLGetDiagRec SQLSetStmtAttr SQLDriverConnect SQLGetInfo SQLSpecialColumns SQLGetStmtAttr SQLStatistics SQLError SQLNativeSQL SQLTablePrivileges SQLExecDirect SQLPrepare SQLTables
+SQLBrowseConnect SQLForeignKeys SQLPrimaryKeys SQLColAttribute SQLGetConnectAttr SQLProcedureColumns SQLColAttributes SQLGetConnectOption SQLProcedures SQLColumnPrivileges SQLGetCursorName SQLSetConnectAttr SQLCo1umns SQLGetDescField SQLSetConnectOption SQLConnect SQLGetDescRec SQLSetCursorName SQLDataSources SQLGetDiagField SQLSetDescField SQLDescribeCol SQLGetDiagRec SQLSetStmtAttr SQLDriverConnect SQLGetInfo SQLSpecialColumns SQLDrivers SQLGetStmtAttr SQLStatistics SQLError SQLNativeSQL SQLTablePrivileges SQLExecDirect SQLPrepare SQLTables

-Unicode functions whose arguments are always the length of strings interpret these arguments as count-of-characters.
-Functions that return length information for server data also describe the display size and precision in terms of characters.
-When the length (transfer size of the data) could refer to string or nonstring data, the length is interpreted as a count of bytes.
+Unicode functions that always return, or take, string length arguments are passed as count-of-characters.
+For functions that return length information for server data, the display size and precision are described in number of characters.
+When the length (transfer size of the data) could refer to string or nonstring data, the length is described in octet lengths.
 For example, SQLGetInfoW will still take the length as count-of-bytes, but SQLExecDirectW will use count-of-characters.
-CLI will return data from result sets in either Unicode or ANSI, depending on the application's binding.
+CLI will return result sets in either Unicode or ANSI, depending on the application's binding.
 If an application binds to SQL\C\CHAR, the driver will convert SQL\WCHAR data to SQL\CHAR.
-An ODBC driver manager, if used, maps SQL\C\WCHAR to SQL\C\CHAR for ANSI drivers but does no mapping for Unicode drivers.
+The driver manager maps SQL\C\WCHAR to SQL\C\CHAR for ANSI drivers but does no mapping for Unicode drivers.